The Babadook (2014, Jennifer Kent) [hr]

 Blackmail (1929, Alfred Hitchcock) [A+]

 Splendidly evocative, ageless debut sound picture for Hitchcock is wildly ahead of its time.
 Story of raped woman enacting revenge, suffering for it is the foundation for an enormously suspenseful and elegantly minimalist movie, experimenting and excelling with sound, pacing, and intense character identification.
 The cast (especially Anny Ondra) is superb, the murder sequence and breakfast-table sound experiment the highest of film art.
+(Note: Many viewers find the silent version, shot simultaneously, to be superior; I disagree, but it’s certainly worth a look.)

 Black Narcissus (1947, Michael Powell & Emeric Pressburger) [A+]

 Rumer Godden’s book about sexual mores invading the lives and minds of a group of nuns who set up a mission in the Himalayas is brought to screaming life by Powell and Pressburger.
 This film surprises and stings at every turn and is a real model of the possibilities of color, sound, and cinema itself — terrifying, erotic, and almost unbearably beautiful.
-Watch for an unrecognizable Jean Simmons in blackface, a radiantly sexy death scene, and a general aching sense of life and wonder.
-One of the greatest final scenes in cinema, too.

 The Black Pirate (1926, Albert Parker) [r]